 Six arrests made in Ashfield following allegations of fraud, money laundering and misconduct in public office

+Six arrests in Ashfield following allegations of fraud and misconduct in public office

 Nottinghamshire Police arrested six people and searched four properties on Wednesday, November 16 as part of ongoing investigations into allegations of fraud.

-A spokesman for Nottinghamshire Police said: “Warrants were simultaneously executed at addresses in Sutton-in-Ashfield, Kirkby-in-Ashfield, Underwood, and Stanton Hill.
+A spokesperson for Nottinghamshire Police said: “Warrants were simultaneously executed at addresses in Sutton-in-Ashfield, Kirkby-in-Ashfield, Underwood, and Stanton Hill.

 “Two men, aged in their 20s and 40s, and three women, aged in their 30s and 70s, are being questioned on suspicion of fraud, money laundering and misconduct in public office.
 All three women were additionally arrested on suspicion of perverting the course of justice.